MCP Usage Guide¶

 get_production_triage |

-Compact production-first view: health, cache freshness, production hotspots, production suggestions; best default first pass on noisy repos |
+Production-first view: health, hotspots, suggestions, active thresholds; best first pass for noisy repos |

 compare_runs |